ricardo-rendoncepeda/devsign/devsign-deckset.md

 ![left 50%](Images/PokerFace.png)
 ## "... say what?"

-^ For each of these, I will offer a basic definition and simplified overview, along with a few tips on how, as a developer, you can influence key design decisions at each stage of app production.
+^ These may seem like just a bunch of buzzwords to you right now and that's just fine.

-^ In general, these disciplines flow into one another in the order above, but are all present during the full product lifecycle.
+^ For each of these, I will offer a basic definition and simplified overview, along with a few tips on how, as a developer, you can influence key design decisions at each stage of app production and maybe help out a bit too.

-^ More importantly, your ability to influence the overall production cycle depends on the size and structure of your organization.
+^ However, your ability to influence the overall production cycle depends on the size and structure of your organization.

 ^ For those of you at small startups or indie studios, the ability to juggle many tasks might make or break a product.

-^ For those of you that are part of larger teams in a more corporate environment, the ability to work with several departments will make life much easier!
+^ For those of you that are part of larger teams in a more corporate environment, the ability to work with several departments may not be necessary but it will make life much easier!

 ---